Frequently Asked Medicinal Mushroom Questions

 The grain cannot be separated from the mycelium so it ends up being a significant portion of these types of products.
 Independent analysis has shown that due to this high amount of grain, they contain very little of the active compounds found in the research.
 Read your supplements panel very closely and look for the words “mycelium”, “myceliated brown rice”, “mycelial biomass”, “full spectrum”, “whole life cycle” or other derivatives of mycelium.
 Click here to see what it actually looks like.
 It is not mushrooms.
 See “What is mycelium on grain” for more details.

-This is why we specifically test for starch, to show that we have no added fillers like grain.
+This is why we specifically test for beta-glucans and starch, to show the potency of our products and to show that we have no added fillers like grain.
 Just 100% mushrooms.

 Do you test for heavy metals?